What Can You Buy Zero-Waste in Supermarkets?

 Why are so many fruits and vegetables wrapped in plastic though?
 What’s wrong with getting a bunch of celery not in a plastic bag?
-Or corn still in its natural wrapping rather than in a pair on a plastic tray and shrink wrap?
+Or is corn still in its natural wrapping rather than in a pair on a plastic tray and shrink wrap?

-Who does the plastic benefit?
+Who does supermarket plastic benefit?
 No one.

-You can buy other zero-waste products in the supermarket beside fruit and vegetables though.
+You can buy other zero-waste products in the supermarket besides fruit and vegetables though.
 It is possible to buy jars of food which you can reuse for other items of food or recycle – glass is recyclable – as well as tins of food.

 But I’m trying to live by the motto of the Five R’s of zero-waste: Refuse, Reduce, Reuse, Recycle and Rot.

-You can refuse the plastic wrap – hence why I’ve stopped buying plastic wrapped foods – you can reduce the number of jars and tins you buy in order to find more practical ways of using your food.
+You can refuse the plastic wrap – hence why I’ve stopped buying plastic-wrapped foods – you can reduce the number of jars and tins you buy in order to find more practical ways of using your food.
 You can reuse the jars and other containers for other produce.
 Recycle any items that have outlived themselves and you can rot any remaining food you may have in compost bins.